Introduction to Stokes structures: Good meromorphic connections (analytic theory) and the Riemann-Hilbert correspondence

-\begin{theoreme}[Hukuhara-Turrittin-Majima] Let $\cM$ be a meromorphic connection with poles along~$D$.
-Assume that $\cM$ has a good formal decomposition (\cf Definition \ref{def:goodformdec}\eqref{def:goodformdec2}) with set of exponential factors $\Phi\subset\cO_{X,0}(*D)/\cO_{X,0}$.
+\begin{theoreme} Let $\cM$ be a meromorphic connection with poles along~$D$.
+Assume that $\cM$ has a puntual good formal decomposition near the origin (\cf Definition \ref{def:goodformdec}\eqref{def:goodformdec3}) with set of exponential factors $\Phi\subset\cO_{X,0}(*D)/\cO_{X,0}$.
 Then, for any $\theta_o\in\varpi^{-1}(0)$, the decomposition \eqref{eq:goodformdec*} can be lifted as a decomposition

 where each $\cR_\varphi$ is a meromorphic connection with poles along~$D$, and regular singularity along~$D$. \end{theoreme}